 The Commission On Human Rights and Administrative Justice, Ministry of Lands and Natural Resources, National Development Planning Commission, Ministry of Roads and Highways, Ministry of Defence, Office of the Head of Civil Service, Ministry of Local Government, Ministry of Transport, Electoral Commission and the Ministry of Food and Agriculture achieved over 100 percent of their estimated revenue in 2024.
 The Ministry of Finance on the other hand achieved only 5.2 percent of its total revenue in 2024.
-In terms of revenue growth, the Ministry of Commission On Human Rights and Administrative Justice, Ministry of Lands and Natural Resources, National Development Planning Commission, Office of the Head of Civil Service

-Electoral Commission, Ministry of Food and Agriculture, Ministry of Tourism, Arts and Culture, Ministry of Energy and Ministry of Interior grew their total revenue more than 100 percent in 2024.
+In terms of revenue growth, the Ministry of Commission On Human Rights and Administrative Justice, Ministry of Lands and Natural Resources, National Development Planning Commission, Office of the Head of Civil Service Electoral Commission, Ministry of Food and Agriculture, Ministry of Tourism, Arts and Culture, Ministry of Energy and Ministry of Interior grew their total revenue more than 100 percent in 2024.
 The Ministry of Local Government, Ministry of Railways Development, Ministry of Chieftaincy and Religious Affairs and Ministry of Finance received less than their total 2023 total inflows.
-Table 13 shows the financial position of MDAs in 2024.
 Most of the inflows came from donor support to argument government commitment in developing key sectors of the national economy in collaboration with donor partners.
-Table 2.6.12 shows the financial position of MDAs IN 2024.
+Table 2.6.12 shows the financial position of MDAs in 2024.